arekavandi/Transformer-SOD/README.md

 | |

 # Citations
-If you found this page helpful, please cite the following survey paper:
+If you found this page helpful, please cite the following survey papers:

 @article{rekavandi2022guide,
   title={A Guide to Image and Video based Small Object Detection using Deep Learning: Case Study of Maritime Surveillance},